-- 1. In the new RMAD console, click the Secure Storage node. - In the Secure Storage Servers pane, click Add server. - 3.
+- 1. In the new RMAD console, click the Secure Storage node. - 2.
+In the Secure Storage Servers pane, click Add server. - 3.
 Type the DNS name or IP address of the server you want to use as your secure storage server. - 4.
-In the Agent port field, type port number or use default port of 48001. - NOTE: Ports cannot be changed after the Secure Storage server is added.
-To change the port after the Secure Storage server is added, it must be removed and added again. - 5.
-From the Agent installation method drop-down list, select Manual (recommended). - 6.
+In the Agent port field, type port number or use default port of 48001.

+NOTE: Ports cannot be changed after the Secure Storage server is added.
+To change the port after the Secure Storage server is added, it must be removed and added again.

+- 5. From the Agent installation method drop-down list, select Manual (recommended). - 6.
 Type the path or browse to path to Save agent setup package to. - 7.
 Click OK.
 The agent setup package for the new RMAD console is saved to your local machine. - 8.
 Copy the package, SecureStorageAgent.zip, to the existing Secure Storage server.
-This requires console (physical) access to the Secure Storage server. - Extract the package on the Secure Storage server and double-click the SecureStorageAgent.msi file to reinstall the agent and register the Secure Storage server with new Recovery Manager for Active Directory console. - 10.
-In the RMAD console, you will now see the Secure Storage server and can now retrieve your backups from the existing Secure Storage server for recovery purposes.
+This requires console (physical) access to the Secure Storage server. - Extract the package on the Secure Storage server and double-click the SecureStorageAgent.msi file to reinstall the agent and register the Secure Storage server with new Recovery Manager for Active Directory console.